 unexplained weight loss

-extreme tiredness (fatigue).
+extreme tiredness (fatigue)

-This information has been compiled using information from a number of reliable sources including:
+This information has been compiled using information from a number of reliable sources, including:

 Bird J, et al. UK Myeloma (UKMF) and Nordic Myeloma Study Group (NMSG): guidelines for the investigation of newly detected M-proteins and the management of monoclonal gammopathy of undetermined significance (MGUS).
 British Journal of Haematology.
 2009.
 147: 22–42.

-Lee, et al. Wintrobe’s Clinical Haematology.
-12th edition.
+Greer et al. Wintrobe’s Clinical Hematology (12th edition).
 2009.
 Lippincott, Williams and Wilkins.

 Rajkumar SV, et al. Diagnosis of monoclonal gammopathy of undetermined significance.
 UpToDate.
 16 April 2014 (accessed March 2014).